andrew/ultimate-awesome/README.md

 - [awesome-model-compression-and-acceleration](https://github.com/sun254/awesome-model-compression-and-acceleration) - A list of awesome papers on deep model ompression and acceleration.
 - [awesome-chess](https://github.com/hkirat/awesome-chess) - Chess!.
 - [awesome-ruby-china](https://github.com/liukun-lk/awesome-ruby-china) - A collection of excellent topics.
+- [awesome](https://github.com/trendmicro-frontend/awesome) - A curated list of awesome frontend development resources.
 - [awesome-ios-books](https://github.com/bystritskiy/awesome-ios-books) - 📚 Directory of iOS books.
 - [awesome-ebooks-list](https://github.com/ebooklist/awesome-ebooks-list) - 编程类电子书合集.
 - [mind-bicycles](https://github.com/pel-daniel/mind-bicycles) - List of future of programming projects.
 - [awesome-bsd](https://github.com/DiscoverBSD/awesome-bsd) - A collection of awesome BSD related stuff.
 - [awesome-cryptoeconomics](https://github.com/L4ventures/awesome-cryptoeconomics) - 📚 A curated collection of links for cryptoeconomists.
+- [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
+A mesh network is a network topology in which each node relays data for the network.
+All mesh nodes cooperate in the distribution of data in the network.
 - [awesome-web3](https://github.com/ahmet/awesome-web3) - A curated list of awesome Web3 resources, libraries, tools and more.
 - [awesome-data](https://github.com/akfamily/awesome-data) - Awesome-data shows most interesting data-source around the financial world!.
 - [data-matching-software](https://github.com/J535D165/data-matching-software) - A list of free data matching and record linkage software. .